 The Asia Foundation Development Fellows: Emerging Leadership for Asia’s Future program provides highly-qualified young professionals from Asia with an unparalleled opportunity to strengthen their leadership skills and gain in-depth knowledge of Asia’s critical development challenges.
 The year-long professional advancement program draws on The Asia Foundation’s extensive 18-country network and deep expertise working with innovative leaders and communities across the region.
 The program is designed to be a multifaceted experience, involving intensive learning modules—short courses, conferences, and study tours in Asia and the U.S.—to enhance leadership skills, Asian development knowledge, professional networks, and international exposure.

-In 2004, The Asia Foundation’s Board of Trustees established the William P. Fuller Fellowship in Conflict Resolution to honor Dr. Fuller at the conclusion of his 15-year tenure as president of the Foundation.
+In 2004, The Asia Foundation’s Board of Trustees established the William P. Fuller Fellowship in Peacebuilding to honor Dr. Fuller at the conclusion of his 15-year tenure as president of the Foundation.
 This tribute reflects the organization’s long-standing interest in the field and Dr. Fuller’s personal concern for furthering the professional development of a cadre of young Asians with leadership potential and a commitment to advancing knowledge and experience regarding the management of subnational conflicts.
-The fellowship award supports a six-month professional affiliation with a relevant institution in the U.S. arranged by The Asia Foundation.
-The program may also include visits to select cities in the US and, in some cases, Asia for additional meetings with specialists.
+The fellowship award supports a cohort of three Fuller Fellows each year for extended leadership training and professional development, a study tour and seminars with leading peacebuilding experts and institutions in the United States, a flexible $5,000 USD grant to support their individually tailored projects or advance professional goals, and extended engagement with LeadEx and the Foundation’s Conflict & Fragility programs.

 L.Z.
 Yuan Fellowship in Media and International Affairs